High-Energy Pion Scattering in Holographic QCD: A Comparison with Experimental Data: Summary and Outlook

 Recently, pion scattering amplitudes have also been computed using bootstrap techniques \cite{Guerrieri:2024jkn}.
 It would be interesting to compare these results with our approach, if there is a common range of validity.

-\acknowledgments{ We are grateful to S. Sugimoto for insightful discussions and collaboration.\,\,We thank M. Bianchi, Z. Komargodski, T. Sakai, M. Watanabe, M. Ward, N. Zenoni, R. Wendell, S. K. Sake, J. Barman, J. Nongmaithem, and X. U. Nguyen for discussions.
+\acknowledgments{ We are grateful to S. Sugimoto for insightful discussions and collaboration.\,\,We thank B. Pyszkowski for collaboration and discussion.
+We thank M. Bianchi, Z. Komargodski, T. Sakai, M. Watanabe, M. Ward, N. Zenoni, R. Wendell, S. K. Sake, J. Barman, J. Nongmaithem, and X. U. Nguyen for discussions.

-DW was supported by an INFN postdoctoral fellowship.}
+DW was supported by an INFN postdoctoral fellowship and the INFN project ST\&FI “String Theory and Fundamental Interactions”.}